Designing a Digital Gardening Experience

 Usability Testing & Iterations

-One issue that surfaced was discoverability of certain features like “My Garden,” which was refined in later iterations.
+One issue around feature discoverability was refined in later iterations.

-Overall, the experience felt intuitive, even for users with limited prior knowledge.
+Overall, the experience felt intuitive, even for first-time users.

 Outcome

-The final experience shifts plant care from uncertainty to guidance.
+The experience shifts plant care from uncertainty to guidance.

 Reflection